miklevin/MikeLev.in/_posts/2025-04-17-git-without-server-local-filesystem.md

 ---

-You don't need GitHub.
+## You don't need GitHub For Everything

+You can do a lot of what GitHub has to offer directly on your own machine.
 You don't even need a git server.
 If you're just using git for its unlimited undo and branching ability, you can use git against your native filesystem paths.
+This technique gets your code into at least 2 places on your system.

 **Question**: I'm running a git repo locally off of the filesystem with no server.
 The path is `/home/username/git-repos`.
 How do I make a repo and commit and push to